 From standing, drop into a squat, place hands on ground, jump or step feet back to plank, perform a push-up, jump or step feet back to hands, and explosively jump up with arms overhead.

 Benefits: Full-body conditioning, cardiovascular endurance, explosive power development, and maximum calorie burn.
-This is the ultimate efficiency exercise.
+This is the ultimate efficiency exercise and earns its place in a 5-minute circuit for men over 40 precisely because no other single movement covers as much ground in 50 seconds.

 Muscle groups targeted: Virtually everything: legs, core, chest, shoulders, arms.